 Mycoplasmas cannot be studied by the usual bacteriologic methods because of the small size of their colonies and the plasticity and delicacy of their individual cells.
 Growth in fluid media gives rise to many different forms.
 Growth on solid media consists principally of protoplasmic masses of indefinite shape that are easily distorted.
 These structures vary greatly in size, ranging from 50 to 300 nm in diameter.
 The morphology appears different according to the method of examination (eg, dark field, immunofluorescence, Giemsa-stained films from solid or liquid media, and agar fixation).

 Culture of mycoplasmas that cause disease in humans requires media with serum, a metabolic substrate such as glucose or urea, and growth factors such as yeast extract.
 There is no one medium that is optimal for all the species because of different properties and substrate requirements.
-After incubation at 37°C for 48–96 hours, there may be no turbidity in broth cultures; however, Giemsa stains of the centrifuged sediment show the characteristic pleomorphic structures, and subculture on appropriate solid media ...
+After incubation at 37°C for 48–96 hours, there may be no turbidity in broth cultures; however, Giemsa stains of the centrifuged sediment show the characteristic pleomorphic structures, and subculture ...